Thank you for choosing TriStar Summit for your healthcare needs.

 • Use this time to ask any questions you may have, including payment plans available.

-• You may wish to prearrange to have a family member or friend pick you up and bring you home the day you will be discharged.
-If you need help with transportation, please ask us how we can help.
+• Arrange to have a family member or friend pick you up and bring you home the day you will be discharged.
+(If you need help with transportation, please ask us how we can help.)

 • If you are having surgery, please make sure not to eat or drink anything (even water) after midnight before your surgery.